-- 1. In the opinion of the directors: - a. the accompanying financial statements, notes and the additional disclosures are in accordance with the Corporations Act 2001 including: - i. giving a true and fair view of the consolidated entity's financial position as at 30 June 2012 and of it's performance for the year then ended; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - b. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - c. the financial statements and notes thereto are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board. - 2.
-This declaration has been made after receiving the declarations required to be made to the directors in accordance with Section 295A of the Corporations Act 2001 for the financial year ended 30 June 2012.
+- 1. In the opinion of the directors: - a. the accompanying financial statements, notes and the additional disclosures are in accordance with the Corporations Act 2001 including: - i. giving a true and fair view of the Group's financial position as at 30 June 2014 and of its performance for the year then ended; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - b. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - c. the financial statements and notes thereto are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board. - 2.
+This declaration has been made after receiving the declarations required to be made to the directors in accordance with Section 295A of the Corporations Act 2001 for the financial year ended 30 June 2014.